AlexArms/solace-notes-app/README.md

 I ended up swapping from a separate Nodejs server in the repo above to using Nextjs's server API for ease of deployment, and I wanted to learn how to use it as well as Vercel.

-There is a lot of room for improvement as I believe a lot can still be structured far better (styled components in styles folders, better names for a lot of things, more reusability of components).
+There is a lot of room for improvement as I believe a lot can still be structured far better (styled components in styles folders, better names for a lot of things, more reusability of components) but I wanted to make sure this was handed off on the earlier side today.
 There are a couple minor rendering or state-related bugs.

 ## Public Deployment